MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 ## Known issue

-HTML markup is displayed in the field configured to use the rich text editor control when the field is part of a subgrid.
+HTML markup is displayed for fields configured to use the rich text editor control that are displayed in components other than a field on a form.
+For example, this occurs in views, subgrids, paginated reports, and portals.
 > [!div class="mx-imgBorder"]
 > ![HTML markup displayed in a field on a subgrid.](media/html-markup-issue.png)